 Caraboo claimed to be a princess from a small island in the Indian Ocean.
 Pirates had captured Princess Caraboo and took her on a long voyage.
 When they got to the Bristol Channel she bravely jumped ship and swam to the English shore.

 The authorities quickly removed Princess Caraboo from the prison and took her back to the Worrall home.
 Mrs. Worrall took charge of the young princess and immediately showed her off to the local gentry.
 This was a big boost to the Worrall’s ranking among the area’s elite.

 Princess Caraboo had odd habits for 19th century England.
-She was skilled at archery, knew how to fence, swam naked in nearby lakes, prayed to “Allah Tallah” with one hand covering her eyes, and only used cups and plates she had washed herself.
+She was skilled at archery, knew how to fence, swam naked in nearby lakes, prayed to “Allah Tallah” with one hand covering her eyes, and only used cups and plates she washed.
 She also had portraits made, and this would be her undoing.

-When one of her portraits appeared in a local newspaper, a reader easily identified Princess Caraboo as Mary Baker (née Willcocks), a young Devonshire woman who had worked as a servant at several homes in the area.
+When one of her portraits appeared in a local newspaper, a woman easily identified Princess Caraboo as Mary Baker (née Willcocks), a young Devonshire woman who worked as a servant at several homes in the area.
 Mrs. Worrall found it hard to believe she had been duped.
-Princess Caraboo’s strange language had been completely made up (one puzzling question is how the Portuguese sailor understood her gibberish).
+Princess Caraboo was a complete fraud.

 End of the Charade

-Mary died at the end of 1864 and was buried in an unmarked grave.
+Mary died at the end of 1864 and buried in an unmarked grave.